 Growing sage in the garden

 As useful as sage is in the kitchen and medicine cabinet, would you believe it is also a cinch to grow?
 Okay to be fair, some people struggle.
 If you have soggy soil and continuously cool weather sage isn’t exactly a fan of that.
 Hot dry summers, sage can handle that.
 Rocky or sandy soil sage can handle that.
 What about the forgetful newbie gardener?
 Yup, sage can also handle that.

 Sage is a perennial and grows well in zones 4-8.
 That my friends can be a great thing, zones 4-8 cover quite a lot of area.
-Then there is the fact its a perennial, one and done.
+Then there is the fact it’s a perennial, one-and-done.
 Who doesn’t need a few more plants that just return without extra work?

 Comment Share and Enjoy